ChevronETC/Jets.jl/docs/src/index.md

     rng = JetSpace(Float64, 5), f! = foo!,
     df! = dfoo!, df′! = dfoo!, s = (a=2.0,))
 ```
-Note that the `′` (prime) in the keyword `df′!` is the unicode chatacter that can be produced by typing `\prime` followed by **TAB**.
+Note that the `′` (prime) in the keyword `df′!` is the unicode character that can be produced by typing `\prime` followed by **TAB**.

 ## Linear and nonlinear operators
 A jet can be wrapped into nonlinear (`JopNl`) and linear (`JopLn`) operators.
 When we wrap a nonlinear operator around a jet, we must also specify the point at which we linearize.
-Same methods that were applied to a jet can be applied to `Jets` operators: `domain`, `range`, `eltype`, `shape`, `size`, `state`, `state!`, `close`.
+The same methods that were applied to a jet can be applied to `Jets` operators: `domain`, `range`, `eltype`, `shape`, `size`, `state`, `state!`, `close`.
 In addition, given a linear operator, we can recover the corresponding matrix with method `convert`.
-Continuing from the `myjet` defined in the previous section, we first show a nonlinear operator an then its linearization as a linear operator followed by the associated adjoint operator.
+Continuing from the `myjet` defined in the previous section, we first show a nonlinear operator and then its linearization as a linear operator followed by the associated adjoint operator.

 **Example: nonlinear operator**
 ```julia